Bill Bailey: Personal life

-Bailey has a carnivorous pitcher plant named after him, Nepenthes x Bill Bailey, created by Borneo Exotics in Sri Lanka.
+He has a carnivorous pitcher plant named after him, Nepenthes x Bill Bailey, created by Borneo Exotics in Sri Lanka.
 His sporting interests include standup paddleboarding (SUP).
 He is an active supporter of British Canoeing.

+In 2021, Bailey's former collaborator and close personal friend, Sean Lock, passed away from cancer.
+In 2023, Bailey worked closely with Channel 4 to create the Sean Lock Comedy Award to honour the memory of Lock.

 Political views and activism

 Bailey is a lifelong supporter of the Labour Party and appeared in its fifth party election broadcast of the 2010 general election campaign.
 In 2015, he endorsed Jeremy Corbyn's campaign in the Labour Party leadership election, saying, "Corbyn's nomination showed there is a kind of craving for a bit of honest speaking, a bit of principled plain speaking.
 But I think he is in a bit of a bind.
 Nuanced debate doesn't cut it in the toxic, political atmosphere.
 He’s having a fast-forward of his own political evolution, having to become 'a politician' – the thing he never was."

-Bailey is a feminist ally and a supporter of the Fawcett Society.
+Bailey is a feminist and a supporter of the Fawcett Society.
 He is also a prominent advocate of men's issues, most notably raising awareness of prostate cancer and the Men United campaign.
 He is a patron of International Animal Rescue and has been instrumental in the organisation's campaign to rescue dancing bears.
 He has also campaigned for the Sumatran Orangutan Society.
 For his work in environmental conservation, he received an honorary doctorate in conservation and sustainability from the Australian University of the Sunshine Coast in October 2014.